 Our new exhibition at Port Sunlight Museum explores how William Lever made his soap company into a household name and worldwide brand.
-You’ll be able to discover the innovative approach Lever took with advertisements, selling an aspiration rather than just focussing on the product itself, and we’ll tell the stories of some of the company’s most famous publicity campaigns.
+You’ll be able to discover the innovative approach Lever took with advertisements, selling an aspiration rather than just focussing on the product itself, and we tell the stories of some of the company’s most famous publicity campaigns.
 A display of children’s novelty gifts demonstrates how Lever Brothers encouraged brand loyalty from a young age, and maps and product samples explore how the company organised their travelling salesmen.
-You’ll can also find out how Port Sunlight itself was tied into the brand image through local scenes appearing on packaging, railway posters, newspaper adverts and company guides taking visitors around the village.
-This will be a very colourful exhibition with nostalgic displays of vintage packaging and a recreated grocers shop.
+You can also find out how Port Sunlight itself was tied into the brand image through local scenes appearing on packaging, railway posters, newspaper adverts and company guides taking visitors around the village.
+This is a very colourful exhibition with nostalgic displays of vintage packaging and a recreated grocers shop.

 Guided tours of Port Sunlight village will be taking place every day during August – these are a wonderful way to discover the history of this unique industrial worker’s village and William Lever’s legacy.
 Starting and finishing at Port Sunlight Museum, tours are at 11.30am and 2pm daily, and visitors can book in advance or pay on arrival.
 The cost is £7 (£6 concessions) and includes entry to Port Sunlight Museum and the Edwardian Worker’s Cottage.

 Taking this summer’s Folksy Theatre production THE PRINCESS AND THE GIANT as inspiration, join us for a series of fun family craft activities in the Lyceum:

 - 8th August – ROYALTY: Decorate a crown to wear and make paper bunting!